giacomocap/sagrafacile/DEPLOYMENT_ARCHITECTURE.md

 Runs parallel to main server setup.

 **Task 5.1: Finalize Application**
-*   Ensure configurable to point to SagraFacile backend URL (e.g., `https://localhost/api` or `https://<host-ip>/api`).
+*   Ensure configurable to point to SagraFacile backend URL (e.g., `https://your.domain.com/api`).
-*   Ensure it trusts the custom root CA once installed on the host Windows machine.
+*   The Windows Printer Service will automatically trust the Let's Encrypt certificate as it's publicly valid.
+No special CA installation is needed for it, provided the Windows machine it runs on has internet access for standard certificate chain validation.
+If the machine is offline, this could be an issue, but the primary setup assumes internet connectivity for Let's Encrypt.

 **Task 5.2: Create Windows Installer (e.g., Inno Setup)**
 *   Wizard for backend URL.